goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 This is a fabulous [blog](https://towardsdatascience.com/sentencepiece-tokenizer-demystified-d0a3aac19b15/) on the topic, it explains everything along with the implementation code.
 Consider checking it out.

-This sub-section will be the shortest even though this section is about sentencepiece, you know why? well because sentencepiece is not a tokenizer at all, it's a pre-tokenization algorithm used in conjucture with unigram or BPE.
+This sub-section will be the shortest even though this section is about sentencepiece, you know why? well because sentencepiece is not a tokenizer at all, it's a pre-tokenization algorithm used in conjunction with unigram or BPE.

 All tokenization methods talked about so far have the same problem, they assume that the input text uses spaces to separate words.
 However, not all languages use spaces to separate words.
 One possible solution is to use language specific pre-tokenizers, e.g. XLM uses a specific Chinese, Japanese, and Thai pre-tokenizer.
 To solve this problem more generally, SentencePiece treats the input as a raw input stream, thus including the space in the set of characters to use.
 It then uses the BPE or unigram algorithm to construct the appropriate vocabulary.